 Impact on the Restaurant Business

-The implementation of the GST, while does spell overall good news for the restaurant business, it is not all gains.
-Earlier, there was an apprehension regarding the impact of the GST on QSRs and Cloud-kitchens, as they were all speculated to be taxed under the same rate as the restaurants.
-However, the new GST rate structure seems to have a positive impact on small restaurants and QSRs, but will hamper the 5-star restaurants and hotels.
+The implementation of the GST bill, although will spell overall good news for the restaurant business, it will not result in all gains.
+Earlier, there was an apprehension regarding the impact of the GST bill on QSRs and Cloud-kitchens, as they were all speculated to be taxed at the same rate as the restaurants.
+However, the new GST rate structure seems to have a positive impact on small restaurants and QSRs but will hamper the 5-star restaurants and hotels.

 On Restaurants- Non-AC restaurants will be charged at 12%, while AC restaurants will be charged at 18%.
 5-Star restaurants will be charged a Luxury Tax of a whopping 28%.
 Restaurants with a turnover less than 50 lakh INR heave a sigh of relief, as they would be levied a GST rate of 5%.

 Bakeries are likely to be most profited from the GST since the current VAT structure ranges between 26.5% to a whopping 39%.
 The reduction in the overall cost would be a welcome respite for the bakers as well as the customers.